Brillmedal/DGCalc2-GIT/README.md

 overall intensity and several preset days, plenty of keyboard shortcuts, some indicator lines, editing, an ordered schedule, and can change time formats to suit.

-**UPDATE: You can now edit compound stats within the app voiding need to edit text files.**
+**UPDATE: You can now edit compound stats within the app voiding the need to edit text files.**

 This is avaliable on Windows and Mac; and was built in gamemaker which is a C based language.